 GPSA Research Exposition vs. Academic Showcase

-If you are a WSU Pullman graduate or professional student, you are eligible to submit an abstract to Academic Showcase.
+If you are a WSU graduate or professional student, you are eligible to submit an abstract and presentation to Academic Showcase.
 However, if you are enrolled on the Pullman campus, you may prefer to share your work in the GPSA Research Exposition in order to compete for scholarships.
 To be considered for GPSA Research Exposition, submit your abstract directly to GPSA by the deadline.

-If you are not chosen to participate in GPSA Research Exposition, you will automatically be entered in Academic Showcase, provided that you adhere to the guidelines and submit your presentation by the deadline.
+If you apply and are not chosen to participate in GPSA Research Exposition, you will automatically be entered in Academic Showcase, provided that you adhere to the guidelines and submit your presentation by the deadline.